osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 If you need some features only present in version 6.x of Gazebo, there is a way of installing `gazebo6` and ROS Jade.
-Please follow the instructions about how to use ROS with gazebo6 package which are in this same docuement.
+Please follow the instructions about how to use ROS with gazebo6 package which are in this same document.

 #### Some ROS packages conflict with GazeboX ROS Wrappers!